yuichielectric-enterprise/reading-times-to-azure/README.md

 mvn site
 open target/site/index.html
 ```
+## Import project in IntelliJ
+To use IntelliJ import the Java project:
+- File>New>Project from Existing Sources...
+- Select the project on the file system and click OK
+- Select `import project from external model`, select `maven` and click Next
+- Follow the steps and accepts defaults and click Finish to import the project

 ## Demonstration flow summary
-The basic happy flow can be as follows:
+The basic flow can be as follows:
 ```
 git checkout -b update-book-list atom src/main/java/com/github/demo/service/BookService.java